 ASDP ferries to Waingapu (Sumba) and Kupang (Timor)

-The road from Maumere to Ende and especially the Woluwaru - Ende stretch is one of most beautiful parts of Flores so take your time.
+The road from Maumere to Ende and especially the Wolowaru to Ende stretch is one of most beautiful roads of Flores, so take your time.

 Kelimutu is the name of the volcano and the three coloured lakes and one of the absolute highlights on Flores.
 The colours of the lakes change from time to time and in the meantime they had many different colours like yellow, red, green, many shades of blue, brown and black.
-Most travelers visit Kelimutu early morning to see the sunrise (around 5:30 am).
-Therefore you should leave Moni around 4 am.
-From the parking it is a 30 minutes walk through the forest.
+Most travelers visit Kelimutu early morning to see the sunrise (around 5:21 and 6:08 am depeding on the time of the year).
+Therefore you have to leave Moni between 3:45 and 4:15.
+From the parking it is a 20 minutes walk through the forest.